claireporter/stylecheck/README.md

 # Style Check

-This repository contains an AI implementation to check an newsroom article against a style guilde.
+This repository contains an AI implementation to check an newsroom article against a style guide.
 It is developed using Open AI's gpt-4o-mini, text-embedding-3-large plus Pinecone Semantic Search.
 The goal of this project an AI-driven process whereby a newsroom specific style guide is applied to an article.
 It is part of the Journalism AI Fellowship of 2024, as a collaboration between the Irish Examiner and Alliance France Presse.